Dr. Sutherland introduced his biodynamic principles 73 years ago, which has evolved into a never-ending journey of love

 The cranial wave is a record of the past that exists in an inertial empty void;

 it is motion past, not the motion present

-The door to primary respiration is be still and wait without expecting any motions - and that includes not expecting tides or visualizing primary respiration.
-When neutral arrives, as a whole body stillness, it will ignite whole-body primary respiration - the fluid tide, the first expression in the biodynamic field called fluid tide or the vast luminous global breathing of long tide.
+The door to primary respiration is be still and wait without expecting any motions, and that includes not expecting tides or visualizing primary respiration.
+When neutral arrives, as a whole body stillness, it spontaneously ignites whole-body primary respiration, as the fluid tide, the first expression in the biodynamic field called fluid tide or the vast luminous global breathing of long tide.

 The Term "Mid-tide" is Misleading